acaelles97/DeVIS/README.md

 </div>

 ## Abstract
 Video Instance Segmentation (VIS) jointly tackles multi-object detection, tracking, and segmentation in video sequences.
 In the past, VIS methods mirrored the fragmentation of these subtasks in their architectural design, hence missing out on a joint solution.
 Transformers recently allowed to cast the entire VIS task as a single set-prediction problem.
-Nevertheless, the quadratic complexity of existing Transformer-based VIS methods requires long training times, high memory requirements, and processing of low-single-scale feature maps.
+Nevertheless, the quadratic complexity of existing Transformer-based methods requires long training times, high memory requirements, and processing of low-single-scale feature maps.
 Deformable attention provides a more efficient alternative but its application to the temporal domain or the segmentation task have not yet been explored.
 In this work, we present Deformable VIS (DeVIS), a VIS method which capitalizes on the efficiency and performance of deformable Transformers.
 To reason about all VIS subtasks jointly over multiple frames, we present temporal multi-scale deformable attention with instance-aware object queries.
-We further introduce a new image and video instance mask head which exploits multi-scale features, and perform near-online video processing with multi-cue clip tracking.
-DeVIS benefits from comparatively small memory as well as training time requirements, and achieves state-of-the-art results on the YouTube-VIS 2019 and 2021, as well as the challenging OVIS dataset.
+We further introduce a new image and video instance mask head with multi-scale features, and perform near-online video processing with multi-cue clip tracking.
+DeVIS reduces memory as well as training time requirements, and achieves state-of-the-art results on the YouTube-VIS 2021, as well as the challenging OVIS dataset.
 # Results
 Click on the evaulation benchmark you want to see!
 <details><summary>COCO</summary><p>